 -

-I cannot load my project from the file explorer
+I cannot load a project into MyoFInDer

 When you want to load a MyoFInDer project from the explorer, make sure that the file explorer path corresponds to that of folder containing the project files.
 For example if you want to load the C:\Users\User\Desktop\Proj project, the “Selection” section of the file explorer should display exactly this path.
 In practice, it means you have to double-click on the folder containing your project files before clicking on Ok.
-If despite loading your project from the right path you’re still not able to open it, please report it as a bug to the developer.

 -